mlabs-haskell/covenant/STANDARDS.md

 ``TypeApplications`` is so widely used that it would likely be enabled everywhere anyway.
 Modern Haskell APIs now prefer to take type arguments directly, rather than passing a ``Proxy`` or an ``undefined`` (as was done before).
+Furthermore, ``TypeApplications`` does not require 'indicating' (as type arguments look different to value arguments).
-Furthermore, ``TypeApplications`` is self-telegraphing, and poses no problems for us, as we consider type arguments and their order to be part of the API, and require explicit ``foralls`` and signatures.
+While `TypeApplications` can pose some problems by making the order of type variables part of an API, this does not pose any problems for us, as we consder type arguments part of the API anyway, requiring explicit ``forall``s and signatures.

-``TypeFamilies`` and ``UndecidableInstances`` are enabled as part of our records solution.
-These are enabled globally for the same reason ``DuplicateRecordFields`` is: we'd need them almost everywhere anyway.
+``TypeFamilies`` and ``UndecidableInstances`` are enabled as part of our records solution. `TypeFamilies` is needed to declare an associated optic type for any field which has an instance (as those can be different depending on the field), while `UndecidableInstances` is required because the field optic type class is multi-parameter.
+Thus, we enable these extensions globally for the same reason as ``DuplicateRecordFields``: we'd need them almost everywhere anyway.

 We exclude ``DeriveDataTypeable``, as ``Data`` is a strictly-worse legacy version of ``Generic``, while ``Typeable`` derivations are not needed anymore.
 The only reason to enable this extension, and indeed, use either derivation, is for compatibility with legacy libraries, which we don’t need any of, and the number of which shrinks every year.
-Furthermore, ``Data`` is conflictingly named with the ``Data`` from Plutus Core, which we use at least some of the time.
 If we’re using this extension at all, it’s probably a mistake.

 ``PartialTypeSignatures`` is a misfeature.
 Allowing leaving in type holes (to be filled by GHC’s inference algorithm) in finished code is an